 9. Go hiking in magical places

 One of the things that will surprise you about the Philippines is its variety of landscapes.
-In addition to the typical paradisiacal beaches, where coconut trees and transparent turquoise waters ruled supreme, you will find mountain scenery that perhaps you didn’t have in mind when thinking about the country.
+In addition to the typical idyllic beaches, where coconut trees and clear turquoise waters usually steal the show, you will find mountain scenery you might not have pictured when thinking about the country.

-Thus, those passionate about trekking or hiking cannot miss the rice terraces of Banaue and Batad.
-These are the most well-known, but there are a lot of villages in the surroundings, which offer opportunities to walk for 3, 4, or 5 days and have a totally different experience in the land of the Ifugao.
+So, if you love trekking or hiking, don’t miss the rice terraces of Banaue and Batad.
+These are the most well-known, but there are plenty of villages in the surrounding area, which offer opportunities to hike for 3, 4, or 5 days and experience a completely different side of Ifugao country.

-Continuing in the north of the country, you can go to Sagada, discover its caves and its legendary hanging coffins.
-You could even go up a little further and explore Kalinga land, perhaps the most interesting cultural area of the country.
-Between Sagada and Buscalan is also the Bontoc area, where the spectacular Maligcong terraces await you.
+Staying in the north of the country, you can go to Sagada, discover its caves and its legendary hanging coffins.
+You could even head a little farther north and explore Kalinga territory, perhaps one of the most interesting cultural areas in the country.
+Between Sagada and Buscalan, you’ll also find the Bontoc area, where the spectacular Maligcong terraces await you.

-Other interesting treks in the Philippines are the one that climbs to the summit of Hibok-Hibok (Camiguin), Mt.
+Other interesting treks in the Philippines include the trek to the summit of Hibok-Hibok (Camiguin), Mt.
 Kanlaon (Negros, although currently inaccessible due to activity), the Pinatubo volcano (Luzon), Osmeña Peak (Cebu), Mt.
 Pulag (Luzon), Mt.
 Halcon (Mindoro), Mt.
 Arayat (Luzon), or Mt.
 Apo (Davao).
-In the surroundings of Dumaguete you can also do some great trails, you have the Binabaje Hills in Bohol, just like near the Mayon volcano (Legazpi), although always respecting the safety perimeter.
+Around Dumaguete you can also find some great trails, you also have the Binabaje Hills in Bohol, as well as trails near Mayon Volcano (Legazpi), although always respecting the safety perimeter.

 Batad Rice Terraces (Ifugao)